GUIDE 2026

 The use of appropriate vocabulary is essential for successful communication.
 If your audience does not understand the words that you use, then your documentation will lose its utility.

-The use of complex technical language is appropriate if your audience includes engineers and other users with college degrees.
+Using complex technical language is appropriate if your audience includes engineers and other users with college degrees.

 3. Content Quality